 I. IEP’s Interest in this Proceeding

 IEP is a nonprofit trade association representing the interests of electric generators and certified independent power marketers in California.
-The majority of IEP’s membership consists of the owners and operators of exempt wholesale generators and qualifying facility projects using cogeneration, solar-thermal, wind, biomass and geothermal technologies.
+The majority of IEP’s membership consists of the owners and operators of exempt wholesale generators and qualifying facility projects using gas-fired thermal, cogeneration, solar-thermal, wind, biomass and geothermal technologies.
 Some of these supply resources are contractually committed to the large investor-owned utilities (“IOUs”), while others participate directly in various market throughout the western region, including CAISO’s Ancillary Services, Adjustment and Supplemental Energy markets.
 IEP’s members collectively own and operate more than 20,000 MW of installed generating capacity participating in California’s competitive markets, and many are actively pursuing new project developments.
 In addition, power marketers, significant participants in the California markets, are also included within IEP’s membership.
 Other members, consisting of consultants and law firms, provide support services for the industry.

 As the entities directly and actively participating in California’s restructured wholesale electric markets, IEP’s membership has an immediate and substantial interest in the issues raised in the Staff Report.
 Because the facilities of IEP’s members are located throughout the Western Region, and they currently use, or will use, the CAISO Controlled Grid for the transportation of power for use by California loads.
 Moreover, the membership is directly involved in the provision and sale of Ancillary Services, Imbalance and Adjustment energy within the California markets.
 Therefore the method and duration of any revision to the market structure directly impacts existing and future power contracting by these entities.